foliant-docs/docs/src/tutorials/first_project.md

 ![Sequence diagram with Comic Sans in labels, pdf](images/basic-pdf-seqdiag-comic.png)

 There are many more params you can define for your diagrams.
-You can override global params for particluar diagrams in their tags.
-And by combining this preprocessor with <link src="!path src/preprocessors/flags.md" title="Flags">Flags</link> you can even set different params for different backends, for example build vector diagrams for pdf output and bitmap for site
+You can override global params for particular diagrams in their tags.
+And by combining this preprocessor with <link src="!path src/preprocessors/flags.md" title="Flags">Flags</link> you can even set different params for different backends, for example, build vector diagrams for pdf output and bitmap for site

 ```markdown
 This is a diagram that is rendered to `.png` in HTML and to `.pdf` in pdf: